Culby/smart-scheduling-links/specification.md

 Each Slot exposed by the Slot Publisher can include an extension indicating the Booking Deep Link, a URL that the Slot Discovery Client can redirect a user to.
 The Slot Discovery Client can attach the following URL parameters to a Booking Deep Link:

-* `source`: a correlation handle indicating the identity of the Slot Discovery Client, for use by the Provider Booking Portal in tracking the source of incoming referrals.
+* source: a correlation handle indicating the identity of the Slot Discovery Client, for use by the Provider Booking Portal in tracking the source of incoming referrals.
 * `booking-referral`: a correlation handle for this specific booking referral.
 This parameter can optionally be retained by the Provider Booking Portal throughout the booking process, which can subsequently help the Slot Discovery Client to identify booked slots.
 (Details for this lookup are out of scope for this specification.)

 ### Example of deep linking into a booking portal